 Senior citizens are at higher risk of health problems than younger, healthier adults.
 Long-term care necessitated by senior health problems can amount to the largest financial burden seniors and their families will ever encounter.
-In California, for example, a private room in a nursing home will cost a senior $149,650 annually, according to Genworth.com.
+The annual national median cost for a private room in a nursing home is $108,408, according to Genworth.com.
 Imagine a senior who requires this living arrangement for five years.
-Their total expense for long-term care would add up to $748,250.
+Their total expense for long-term care would add up to $542,040.
 That can be up to 10 years’ worth of salary for an average middle-class American.

 Health insurance policies may cover the cost of in-patient care and some rehabilitation.
 But non-medical, long-term care is a different, sometimes larger expense that seniors and families must plan for.
 Fortunately, when looking for funds to pay for long-term care, you can find relief in senior benefits.

 Senior benefits tend to activate once an adult reaches the age of 65.
 Though some are the same for every senior across the country, certain benefit limitations vary from state to state.
 Through senior benefits, you can find extra money or financial relief that will enable you to pay for important things like long-term care.
 Your financial planning, or the planning you are doing for an elderly loved one should factor in these ten benefits.
 Through this article, you can learn what these benefits are, whether you qualify for them and how to receive them.